 \section{Abstract}

-The half-Heusler (hH) compounds are currently considered promising thermoelectric (TE) materials due to their favorable thermopower and electrical conductivity.
-Accurate estimates of these properties are therefore highly desirable and require a detailed understanding of the microscopic mechanisms that govern transport.
-To enable such estimations, we carry out comprehensive first-principles computations of one of the primary factors limiting carrier transport, namely the electron-phonon ($\emph{e-ph}$) interaction, in representative hH semiconductors such as LiZnAs and ScAgC.
-Our study first investigates the $\emph{e-ph}$ renormalization of electronic dispersion based on the non-adiabatic Allen–Heine–Cardona theory.
-We then solve the Boltzmann transport equation (BTE) under multiple relaxation-time approximations (RTAs) to evaluate the carrier transport properties.
-Phonon-limited electron and hole mobilities are comparatively assessed using the linearized self-energy and momentum RTAs (SERTA and MRTA), and the exact or iterative BTE (IBTE) solutions within $\emph{e-ph}$ coupling.
-Electrical transport coefficients for TE performance are also comparatively analyzed under the constant RTA (CRTA), SERTA, and MRTA schemes.
-The lattice thermal conductivity, determined from phonon-phonon interaction, is further reduced through nanostructuring techniques.
-The bulk LiZnAs (ScAgC) compound achieves the highest figure of merit ($zT$) of $\sim$1.05 (0.78) at 900 K with an electron doping concentration of 10$^{18}$ (10$^{19}$) cm$^{-3}$ under the MRTA scheme.
-This value significantly increases to $\sim$1.53 (1.0) for a 20 nm nanostructured sample.
-The remarkably high $zT$ achieved through inherently present phonon-induced electron scattering and the grain-boundary effect in semiconductors opens a promising path for discovering highly efficient and accurate hH materials for TE technology.
+Half-Heusler (hH) compounds are currently considered promising thermoelectric (TE) materials owing to their favorable thermopower and electrical conductivity.
+Accurate estimates of their TE performance are therefore highly desirable and require a detailed microscopic understanding of the mechanisms that limit carrier transport.
+To enable such estimations, we carry out comprehensive first-principles computations of the electron-phonon ($\emph{e-ph}$) interactions in two hH semiconductors (LiZnAs and ScAgC).
+Our study first investigates their electron and phonon dispersions and then examines the temperature-induced renormalization of the electronic states within the non-adiabatic Allen–Heine–Cardona formalism.
+We then solve the Boltzmann transport equation (BTE) both iteratively and within multiple relaxation-time approximations (RTAs) to evaluate the carrier transport properties.
+Phonon-limited electron and hole mobilities computed using the linearized self-energy and momentum RTAs (SERTA and MRTA) are compared with the iterative BTE (IBTE) results.
+The electrical transport coefficients for TE performance are subsequently evaluated under these two RTA schemes and compared with constant RTA (CRTA) results.
+The lattice thermal conductivity, determined from phonon-phonon interaction, is further reduced through nanostructuring.
+In bulk form, \lz\ (\sa) attains a maximum figure of merit $zT$ of $\sim$1.05 (0.78) at 900 K for an electron concentration of 10$^{18}$ (10$^{19}$) cm$^{-3}$ under the MRTA.
+For a 20-nm nanostructured sample, the corresponding $zT$ increase to $\sim$1.53 (1.0).
+The remarkably high $zT$ achieved through inherently present phonon-induced electron scattering effects, combined with grain-boundary engineering, opens a promising path for discovering highly efficient and accurate next-generation hH TEs.